Thomas William House Sr.: Cotton factor

+Utilities, banking, and agriculture

 House did not stop developing Houston after the Civil War.
 In 1866, he organized the Houston Gas Company, Houston's first public utility.
 House erected the plant and the mains at a time when the general public was indifferent.
 Gas first came to hotels and public places.
 Slowly, it came to private homes, and eventually gas street lamps were erected on the streets of Houston.
 He also helped organize the first street railway, the Board of Trade and Cotton Exchange, the Houston and Texas Central Railroad, along with many other railroads.
-In 1870, his wife of thirty years died.
 In 1872, House purchased an extensive sugar plantation in Arcola.
 He also grew cotton.
 In La Salle County, he had a 70000 acre ranch.

+Public life

+House was a founding member of the Protection Fire Company, and remained a member until his death.
+He served as an alderman of Houston in 1857 and 1862, and he was mayor of Houston, Texas in 1862.

+Personal life

+Thomas and Mary House had a total of eight children, six of whom reached maturity.

+Mary Shearn House, House's wife of thirty years, died in 1871.

+Death and legacy

-However, his health was failing.
-After seeking medical attention, House died on January 17, 1880, in San Antonio.
-His estate was valued at over $500,000, which made him the third richest man in Texas.
-His will directed that his estate be held together for five years.
-His mercantile and banking business was also to be operated in his name.
+House died on January 17, 1880 in San Antonio, where he had been convalescing.
+At his death, his estate of $500,000 made him one of the wealthiest people in Texas.
+The T.W.
+House Bank continued to operate after his death.

 One of his sons, Edward M. House, became an adviser to Woodrow Wilson.